lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/tracking.md

 > **Prepare Meals.** As part of a short rest, you can prepare a tasty meal that helps your companions regain their strength.
 You and up to five creatures of your choice regain 1 extra hit point per Hit Die spent during a short rest, provided you have access to your cook’s utensils and sufficient food.

-- Return to the haunted house near [Mulsantir](locations/mulsantir.md) and get the spelljamming helms.
-- I need to get [Swan](swan.md) some potions of healing, she used two on me.
-	- Swan is hoarding potions.
 - Return to [Topolah](topolah.md) and get more locate creature potions.
-- Get a potion of greater healing
-- Make some sashimi and onigiri with the Tuna.
-- Find out who the mercenaries were.
 - Get an antimatter rifle.
 - Hit on the Princess? lol
 	- Buy her some Everquist, that's her drink of choice.